xuliu15/webapp/README.md

 Go to `cd webapp/React/webapp`

-In case of `error: react-scripts: command not found`, install a pacakge `npm install react-scripts`
+In case of `sh: react-scripts: command not found`, install a pacakge `npm install react-scripts`

 Then run `npm start` , a webpage will automatically open.